EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 We used the new packages to create the MR-PFU database,^["MR-PFU" is an initialism for "Multi-Region
 Primary, Final, Useful."
-The MR-PFU database is multi-regional in the sense that it contains many countries as well as continental and world aggregations.
+The MR-PFU database is "multi-regional" in the sense that it contains many countries as well as continental and world aggregations.
 Technically speaking,